flit/cpptemplate/README.rst

-``even``                    True on all even iterations, starting with the second ``odd``                     True on all odd iterations, starting with the first ``count``                   Total number of elements in the list ''addNewLineIfNotLast''     This will add new line when it is not last iteration through the loop.
+``even``                    True on all even iterations, starting with the second ``odd``                     True on all odd iterations, starting with the first ``count``                   Total number of elements in the list ``addNewLineIfNotLast``     This will add new line when it is not last iteration through the loop.
 ==========================  =======================================================

 The "loop" variable remains available after the for statement completes.
 It will also be